On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 4. PHC - Primary Health Care

-1. Surname, first name, patronymic (if any) of the person who carried out the review, indicating specialisation, position, academic degree.
+1. Surname, first name, patronymic (if any) of the person who conducted the examination, indicating specialization, position, academic degree

-2. Name of health care entity (facility) where the review has been conducted
+2. Name of the health care entity (facility) where the examination was conducted

-3) Basis for the review, or information on the customer
+3. Ground for the examination, or information on the customer

-7. Information on the results of the review, including the detected violations and their nature
+7. Information on the results of the expert examination, including identified violations and their nature

 8. Conclusions.